-While the CWE is basically considered to be a self-study program, SWE does host a CWE Aspirant Facebook group, which includes a “book-club” style study group with in-depth study of the reference materials on the CWE Recommended Reading List.
+While the CWE is basically considered to be a self-study program, SWE does host a CWE Aspirant Facebook group, which includes a “book-club” style study group with in-depth study of the reference materials on the 2017 CWE Recommended Reading List, click here for the 2018 Recommended Reading List.
 Active members of SWE who already possess a CSW certification are welcome to request an invitation to the CWE Facebook group by emailing our Director of Education,

 Candidates who successfully pass all components of the CWE Exam are entitled to use the CWE post-nominal as part of their professional signature.
 They will also receive a certificate (suitable for framing) and a CWE lapel pin.

 The CWE Exam is self-study educational program.
 While candidates often use the fifteen-module on-line SWE Wine Academy, and the CSW Study Guide among their studies, the Society has put together a recommended list of educational sources to assist candidates in preparing for this challenging exam.
 For exams to be given in calendar 2017, please click here.
 For exams to be given in 2018, please click here.
 In addition, the Society has recently published a Candidate Manual for the CWE Exam, which is suggested for use at the beginning, and throughout the exam preparation process.
 Once candidates purchase the CWE Exam from the Catalog, they need to register for the exam of their choice on the exam calendar.
 Exam registrations are good for one full year from the date of purchase.